wjhopper/PBS-R-Manual/advice.md

 ### Scripting

-More than just a collection of commands, the script is an excellent tool for both both reproduceability and documentation of an analysis.
+More than just a collection of commands, the script is an excellent tool for both both reproducibility and documentation of an analysis.
 It is therefore worthwhile to teach students good habits for writing scripts.

 First and foremost, scripts should include *all of the commands that you need to conduct an analysis, and none of the commands that you don't*.
 That is, you should be able to run all of the lines in a script in order and get the same result each time (with the obvious exception of things like drawing random samples).
-To that end, all the commands necessary for an analysis should be in the proper sequence, and dny commands that are not necessary for the analysis but kept for posterity should be "commented out" by adding the `#` symbol at the start of the line.
+To that end, all the commands necessary for an analysis should be in the proper sequence, and deny commands that are not necessary for the analysis but kept for posterity should be "commented out" by adding the `#` symbol at the start of the line.

 Second, scripts should be well-documented.
 Recall that you can add comments to any line by preceding the comment with the `#` symbol.
 Comments are an efficient way to explain to someone unfamiliar with the script what the intention is for each section of code.
 Ample documentation is not only a good programming habit to teach your students, it will also likely be very useful in helping you decipher their code.